Gearbox-protocol/dev-docs/pages/bots/account-manager.md

 ## Operations

-Finally, let's implement a function that lets managers operate on users' accounts and performs all safety checks:
+Now, let's implement a function allowing bot managers to perform operations with users' accounts via multicalls.
+There are a few safety properties we want this function to satisfy:

-* it should revert if anyone except approved managers tries to execute operations;
+1. The function should revert if anyone except approved managers tries to execute an operation.
+    * This can be ensured simply by adding the `onlyManager` modifier.

+2. The function should revert if the manager tries to perform an operation on an account the user hasn't approved.
+For example, the user approves this bot in the `BotList` and allows it to manage his WETH account.
+Then, we must ensure that the bot won't be able to perform operations on his USDC account.
+    * The `register` function ensures that the user can't have zero loss caps.
+    * The only way to change caps to non-zero is by calling `register`.
+    * So, if we see zero caps in user data during operation, we know this is an unregistered account and must revert.

+3. The function should revert if loss caps are reached.
-* it should revert if any of the caps are reached before or after the multicall;
+    * Let's start with the naive approach of checking both caps twice: before and after the multicall.
+    * If we think about it, we can omit the first intra-operation loss check because there's no way it can be violated at this point: it was below the cap right after the last successful call and surely didn't change since then.
+    * Moreover, the second intra-operation loss check should be made only if there was intra-operation value loss.
+    * Everything is slightly less trivial with total value loss because it's possible that value loss surpassed the cap since the last successful call due to price movements.
+    However, we can still remove the first check, and the only thing it changes is that bot managers are now allowed to "rescue" an account (e.g., by executing highly profitable arbitrage or simply adding collateral).

-* it should revert if managers try to increase or decrease an account's debt because it can be used to manipulate the total value.
+4. Finally, the function shouldn't let managers change the account's debt because it can be used to manipulate the total value.
+    * For that, it is enough to check if any subcall targets the `increaseDebt` or `decreaseDebt` of the credit facade corresponding to the given account and revert if it does.

 Here's what the implementation might look like:
 ```solidity